Dual-Balancing for Multi-Task Learning: Experiments

-\textbf{Dataset.} \textit{QM9} \cite{ramakrishnan2014quantum}, a molecular property prediction dataset, contains $11$ tasks.
-Each task is a regression task for one property.
-We use the commonly-used split as in \cite{fey2019fast, navon2022multi}: $110, 000$ for training, $10,000$ for validation, and $10,000$ for testing.
-Following \cite{fey2019fast, navon2022multi}, we use mean absolute error (MAE) as the evaluation metric.
+\paragraph{Dataset} Following Nash-MTL \cite{navon2022multi}, we use the \textit{QM9} \cite{ramakrishnan2014quantum} dataset, which is for molecular property prediction with $11$ tasks.
+Each task performs regression on one property.
+We use the same split as in Nash-MTL \cite{navon2022multi}: $110, 000$ for training, $10,000$ for validation, and $10,000$ for testing.

-\textbf{Results.} Table \ref{tbl:qm9} shows the testing MAE and $\Delta_{\mathrm{p}}(\hA)$.
-SI-G again is better than all MTL baselines in terms of $\Delta_{\mathrm{p}}(\hA)$, thus, more effective.
-SI-MTL, combining SI-G with LW, performs the best among all MTL methods.
+\paragraph{Implementation Details} The experimental setups are the same with Nash-MTL \cite{navon2022multi}.
+Specifically, a graph neural network \cite{gilmer2017neural} is used as the shared encoder, and a linear layer is used as the task-specific head.
+The targets of each task are normalized to have zero mean and unit standard deviation.
+The batch size and training epoch are set to $128$ and $300$, respectively.
+The Adam optimizer \cite{kingma2015adam} with the learning rate $0.001$ is used for training, and the ReduceLROnPlateau scheduler \cite{paszke2019pytorch} is used to reduce the learning rate once $\Delta_{\mathrm{p}}$ on the validation dataset stops improving. {The mean squared error (MSE) $\ell_{mse} = \frac{1}{N}\sum_{n=1}^{N}(p_n - \hat{p}_n)^2$ is used as the loss function for each molecular property prediction task, where $N$ is the batch size, $p_n$ and $\hat{p}_n$ are the ground truth and predicted property values for sample $n$ respectively.} Mean absolute error (MAE) is used for performance evaluation.
+Each experiment is repeated three times.

+\paragraph{Performance Results} Table \ref{tbl:qm9} shows each task's testing MAE and overall performance $\Delta_{\mathrm{p}}$ (Eq. (\ref{eq:delta_p})) on \textit{QM9}, using the same set of baselines as in Section~\ref{sec:nyu}.
+Note that \textit{QM9} is a challenging dataset in MTL and none of the MTL methods performs better than STL, as also observed in previous works \cite{johannes2020, navon2022multi}.
+DB-MTL performs the best among all MTL methods and greatly improves over the second-best MTL method, Nash-MTL, in terms of average $\Delta_{\mathrm{p}}$.